 Localization in China is extremely important, and the examples in this blog post show the importance of great localization.
-Localization made by a professional translator living in China is necessary to get all the details right and the language correct.
+Localization performed by a professional translator living in China is necessary to get all the details right and the language use correct.

 ☐ Localized all the text with help from a specialist native speaking translator - Yes of course

 ☐ Got a second opinion on the text - yes

 Do you like what you see?
 Contact LocalizeDirect today! :-)

 We’ve also prepared this checklist for you to go through all the main points of website localization for the Chinese market.
 Save it and share with your product manager!